jradd/django-newproj-template/readme.md

 If you are already using SSH keys on your host machine you can copy those keys into the Vagrant virtual box.
 Alternately, [you can create them from scratch](#setup-new-keys).

-Copy the public key:

-    (host) $ cat ~/.ssh/id_rsa.pub|pbcopy

-SSH into the virtual box in a new Terminal window.
+SSH into the virtual box.
 From the project directory (the one you made in [using the new Vagrant Base Box](#using-the-new-vagrant-base-box)) on your host system run:

     (host) $ vagrant up
     (host) $ vagrant ssh